madoar/angular-archwizard/README.md

 <wizard-step title="Second Step" navigationSymbol="&#xf2dd;" navigationSymbolFontFamily="FontAwesome"></wizard-step>
 ```

+#### \[canEnter\]
+Sometimes it's required to only allow the user to enter a specific step if a certain validation method returns true.
+In such a case you can use the `[canEnter]` input of the targeted wizard step.
+This input can be either a boolean, which directly tells the wizard if the targeted step can be entered,
+or a lambda function, taking a `MovingDirection` and returning a boolean.
+This function will then be called, with the direction in which the targeted step will be entered, whenever an operation has been performed, that leads to a change of the current step.
+It then returns true, when the step change should succeed and false otherwise.

 #### \[canExit\]
 If you have an additional check or validation you need to perform to decide, if the step can be exited (both to the next step and to the previous step),
 you can either pass a boolean or a function, taking a `MovingDirection` enum and returning a boolean, to the `[canExit]` attribute of the wizard step.